Hemoglobin H disease: Diagnosis

-Hemoglobin analysis, with tests such as high-performance liquid chromatography, along with genetic testing are required for the confirmation of Hb H disease.
+Hemoglobin analysis, with tests such as high-performance liquid chromatography, along with genetic testing are required for the confirmation of HbH disease.
 Patients may also laboratory abnormalities indicative of low red blood cells, including changes in hemoglobin, red cell distribution width, hematocrit, mean corpuscular hemoglobin, and mean corpuscular volume.
 A peripheral blood smear stained with brilliant cresyl blue will show inclusion bodies within the red blood cells.

 Treatment

-Due to the fact that Hb H disease does not commonly present with severe anemia, all patients do not require treatment or intervention.
+Due to the fact that HbH disease does not commonly present with severe anemia, all patients do not require treatment or intervention.
 Some patients may require folic acid supplementation due to the increased turnover of red blood cells.
 In cases of hemolytic crisis, patients are treated with a blood transfusion and treatment of the underlying cause.
 In severe cases, regular blood transfuions may be needed, and these patients should be monitored for development of iron overload.
 For these severe cases, stem cell transplantation can be curative.